-A digitizing reader printer incorporating its own printer can be used as a stand-alone device in much the same way as the old microfilm reader printer, but making use of scanning technology rather that the old Xerox process.
-A picture file is produced which outputs to A4 using the machine’s own laser printer, the downside being that originals larger than A4 will be produced at much reduced size.
+A digitizing reader printer incorporating its own printer can be used as a stand-alone device in much the same way as the old microfilm reader-printer, but making use of scanning technology rather than the old Xerox process.
+A picture file is produced which outputs to A4 using the machine’s own laser printer, the downside being that originals larger than A4 will be produced at much-reduced size.
 The solution to the scaling problem is to install the reader printer as a network drive, allowing the scanned image to be sent to a network plotter.
 If the original microfilm incorporated a scale, then an accurate full-size print can be produced: if not, the printer software can be set to print at one of the standard paper sizes, A0 to A4.

 This set up serves a requirement for low volume on-demand access, where the microfilms are going to be retained in their original form.